sPROFFEs/DorkQuery/README.md

 1. Checks out the repository
 2. Sets up Node.js
+3. Generates a package-lock.json file if it doesn't exist
-3. Installs dependencies
+4. Installs dependencies
-4. Builds the project with the correct base path
+5. Builds the project with the correct base path
-5. Uploads the build artifacts
+6. Uploads the build artifacts
-6. Deploys to GitHub Pages
+7. Deploys to GitHub Pages

 ### Environment Variables